Skip to main content

 When attempting to upgrade to a new version of K3s, the Kubernetes version skew policy applies.
 Ensure that your plan does not skip intermediate minor versions when upgrading.
 The system-upgrade-controller itself will not protect against unsupported changes to the Kubernetes version.

-The controller can be configured and customized via the previously mentioned configmap, but the controller must be redeployed for the changes to be applied.
+The controller can be configured and customized via the previously mentioned configmap, but the controller pod must be deleted for the changes to be applied.

-It is recommended you create at least two plans: a plan for upgrading server (control-plane) nodes and a plan for upgrading agent nodes.
+Server nodes should always be upgraded before agent nodes.
+For this reason, it is recommended you create at least two plans: a plan for upgrading server (control-plane) nodes, and a plan for upgrading agent nodes.
 You can create additional plans as needed to control the rollout of the upgrade across nodes.
 Once the plans are created, the controller will pick them up and begin to upgrade your cluster.

 The following two example plans will upgrade your cluster to K3s v1.24.6+k3s1: